NHC

 Speakers: Bruce Caldow (Harper Macleod) Helen Shaw (Scottish Housing Regulator)

-This session will cover the proposed review of the Annual Return on Charter (ARC) report by the Scottish Housing Regulator and what this means for RSLs.
-We will also discuss the current equality, diversity and inclusion challenges affecting the social housing sector, including how to deal with conflicting issues or concerns surrounding shared facilities.
+This session covered the proposed review of the Annual Return on the Charter (ARC) report by the Scottish Housing Regulator and what this means for RSLs.
+We also discussed the current equality, diversity and inclusion challenges affecting the social housing sector, including how to deal with conflicting issues or concerns surrounding shared facilities.

 Inclusive environments can help to reduce the challenges faced by housing associations in relation to discrimination faced by employees and residents.